CAMBI-tech/BciPy/bcipy/simulator/README.md

 #### Sim Output Details

 Output folders are generally located in the `data/simulator` directory, but can be configured per simulation.
 Each simulation will create a new directory.
-The directory name will be  prefixed with `SIM` and will include the current date and time.
+The directory name will be  prefixed with `SIM` and will include the current date and time (E.G -- "SIM_%m-%d-%Y_%H_%M_%S")

+At the top level of the output directory, the following files are created:
 - `parameters.json` captures params used for the simulation.
-- `sim.log` is a log file for the simulation; metrics will be output here.
+- `sim.log` is a log file for the overall simulation; metrics will be output here.
 - `summary_data.json` summarizes session data from each of the runs into a single data structure.
 - `metrics.png` boxplots for several metrics summarizing all simulation runs.